 - Completion bars – green horizontal lines to show how much of each task or phase has been completed, and how much is left to do.

-If you like what you see in the video above and want to have a copy of your own to play with, download the template now by clicking here.
+If you like what you see in the video above and want to have a copy of your own to play with, buy the template now by clicking here.
 The downloadable template contains the completed timeline, ready for you to use for your own projects.
 Also included are the two tutorial videos.

 Note: Timeline Template & Instructions were prepared using Excel 2010